CDC Says Tainted Onions are in Louisiana, Hundreds Sick - NewsBreak

 CDC Says Tainted Onions are in Louisiana, Hundreds Sick

 An onion Salmonella outbreak is impacting the US.
 So far 652 people in 37 states, including 5 in Louisiana, have become sick with Salmonella.
-The onions from...973thedawg.com
+The onions from Chihuahua, Mexico are now to blame for at least 129 people being sent to the hospital.

-An onion Salmonella outbreak is impacting the US.
-So far 652 people in 37 states, including 5 in Louisiana, have become sick with Salmonella.
-The onions from...973thedawg.com
+These tainted onions are imported red, white and yellow onions from Mexico.
+The onions were distributed by ProSource, Inc. and sold to restaurants and grocery stores nationwide.
+Other suppliers may be linked as well, officials are investigating.

-97.3 The Dawg plays the best country music and delivers the latest local news, information and features for Lafayette, Louisiana.
-Live and local on-air, online and through our free mobile app.https://973thedawg.com
+The Center for Disease Control and Prevention (CDC) is asking, if you have purchased onions recently, check to see where they’re from.
+Discard all onions distributed by ProSource Inc. and origin of Mexico.